Organizations Combating Sex Abuse

 “By providing services to improve the quality of life of survivors of gender violence and racism, we strive to prevent violence in our communities.
 Arte Sana believes in the intrinsic healing power of art and culture.
 We believe that violence risk reduction programs and services must be culturally competent and linguistically appropriate.
 Arte Sana is committed to the value of indigenous leadership and collaboration sin fronteras (without borders).”

-5. Association for the Treatment of Sexual Abusers – atsa.com
+5. Association for the Treatment & Prevention of Sexual Abuse – atsa.com

 6. Child Lures Prevention – childluresprevention.com